 - (a) Eligible Participants: All full-time employees and permanent part-time employees (including the Named Executive Officers) of the Company are eligible participants under the LTIP.
-As noted above, Shareholder approval is required before any Director or related party of the Company can participate in the LTIP. - (b) Limits on Entitlements: The maximum number of Shares that is issuable under the LTIP, when combined with the number of Shares issued during the previous five years pursuant to the LTIP or any other employee incentive scheme of the Company (including the Option Plan) but disregarding any offer made, or Performance Rights acquired or Shares issued by way of or as a result of: - (i) an offer to a person situated at the time of receipt of the offer outside Australia; or - (ii) an offer that did not need disclosure to investors because of section 708 of the Corporations Act; or must not exceed 5 per cent of the total number of issued Shares.
-As of the date hereof, the total number of issues Shares was 250,030,886.
+As noted above, Shareholder approval is required before any Director or related party of the Company can participate in the LTIP. - (b) Limits on Entitlements: The maximum number of Shares that is issuable under the LTIP, when combined with the number of Shares issued during the previous five years pursuant to the LTIP or any other employee incentive scheme of the Company (including the Option Plan) but disregarding any offer made, or Performance Rights acquired or Shares issued by way of or as a result of: - (i) an offer to a person situated at the time of receipt of the offer outside Australia; or - (ii) an offer that did not need disclosure to investors because of section 708 of the Corporations Act; - (iii) an offer made under a disclosure document, must not exceed 5 per cent of the total number of issued Shares as at the time of the proposed offer, provided that the Board may, in its absolute discretion, increase this percentage, subject to any Corporations Act, Listing Rules (including the conditions and restrictions on issuing securities in ASX Listing Rule 7.1) or ASIC Class Order requirements.
+As of the date hereof, the total number of issued Shares was 251,230,886.